stpettersens/litepattern/README.md

 fn main() {
   // Parse something like 2017-01-10T19:10:00.
-  // The % is mandatory, but the d is just notation for a digit, you can use another non-"%" character: let p = LPattern::new("%dddd-%dd-%ddT%dd-%dd-%dd"); // => LPattern.
+  // The % is mandatory, but the d is just notation for a digit, you can use another non-"%" character. let p = LPattern::new("%dddd-%dd-%ddT%dd-%dd-%dd"); // => LPattern.

-  // Apply the pattern against ("to") some input text and return any matches (captures) as a vector of Strings: let caps = p.apply_to("2017-01-10T19:10:00"); // => ["2017-", "01-", "10-", "T19:", "10:", "00"]
+  // Apply the pattern against ("to") some input text and return any matches (captures) as a vector of Strings. let caps = p.apply_to("2017-01-10T19:10:00"); // => ["2017-", "01-", "10-", "T19:", "10:", "00"]

   // Get the year.